 Boynton’s Labradors & Standard Poodle guarantees that all dogs are American Kennel Club registered, have OFA Eye Certification, and OFA hips/elbows with a score rated either good or excellent.
 They also test for Centronuclear Myopathy (CNM) and Degenerative Myelopathy (DM).
 They truly care about the health of their Poodle puppies for sale in Maryland and want to sell you a puppy that will live a long time without genetic diseases.

 - Website: Boynton’s Labradors & Standard Poodles MD

 - Email: email@example.com

 5. Chapel Farm Standard Poodles

 Last on the list of Poodle breeders in Maryland is Chapel Farm Standard Poodles.
 Chapel Farm Standard Poodles breeds American Kennel Club Standard Poodle puppies in Pylesville, Maryland.
-They only produce one or two litters of puppies per year so you’ll have to get on their waitlist early.
-All of their puppies are sold with limited registration and they are not sold to be bred.
+They only produce one or two litters of puppies each year so you’ll have to get on their waitlist early.
+All of their puppies are sold with limited registration and are not permitted to be bred.

 Chapel Farm Standard Poodles Details